Skip to main content

 Magnetic Sense

-Foxes use the Earth's magnetic field to accurately determine the distance and direction of their prey.
-They are not the only animals that have a "magnetic sense".
-Sharks and turtles have it, too.
-With migratory birds one speaks of a "magnetic compass".
+Red foxes use the Earth's magnetic field to accurately determine the distance and direction of their prey.
+There are more animals with a magnetic sense, like sharks and turtles.
+In migratory birds it is called a „magnetic compass“.

 Enemies and Threats

-The natural enemies of the red fox are primarily wolves, coyotes, jackals, eagles and eagle owls.
-They also suffer from diseases, especially tapeworms, fleas and mites.
+Natural enemies include wolves, pumas, lynxes, coyotes, jackals, eagles and eagle owls.
+Red foxes also suffer from diseases, especially tapeworms, fleas and mites.

 Hunting